MicrosoftDocs/azure-docs/articles/load-balancer/gateway-overview.md

 ## Limitations

 * Gateway Load Balancer doesn't work with the Global Load Balancer tier.
-* Gateway Load Balancer Portal support is currently unavailable in China cloud and Government cloud regions.
-CLI, PowerShell, Templates or API can be used.
+* Gateway Load Balancer portal support is currently unavailable in China cloud and Government cloud regions.
+CLI, PowerShell, Templates or alternatives can be used.
+* Cross-tenant chaining is not supported through the Azure portal.

 ## Next steps